ankitcivic/Visualize_NuScene_dataset/README.md

 ![Visualizing](https://github.com/ankitcivic/Visualize_NuScene_dataset/blob/main/images/radarpcd_velocity.jpg)

 # Ploting Lidar PCD and Radar PCD on an image
-For this we will use the NuScene Devkit
-Run the file Plot_PCD_to_Image
+For this we will use the NuScene Devkit. <br /> Run the file Plot_PCD_to_Image.

 -Ploting Lidar PCD to an image
 ![Visualizing](https://github.com/ankitcivic/Visualize_NuScene_dataset/blob/main/images/lidar_image.jpg)

 -Ploting Radar PCD to an image
 ![Visualizing](https://github.com/ankitcivic/Visualize_NuScene_dataset/blob/main/images/lidar_image.jpg)

+# license
+Copyright (C) 2020 Ankit Verma

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/